reactica/rhte-demo/setup/README.md

 ✔️  Pod billboard is ready
 ```

 Now it's time to actually work with the coaster.
-You'll need the URL of the web UI; that means finding the Kubernetes route to the `event-generator` pod. `oc get routes` does the trick:
+You'll need the URL of the web UI; that means finding the Kubernetes route to the `billboard` pod. `oc get routes` does the trick:

 ```bash
 $ oc get routes